Lycurgus1/Docker/README.md

 # Docker Repositry

-- For Theory see Theory.md
+- Wider Docker theory is discussed in Theory.md
-- For setup see below
+- For a basic Docker setup see below
 	- This applies to systems with windows operating system
 - Once docker has been basically set-up there is follow up files for automating container setup